 You have been very involved with spreading Horizen across the Caucasus and Eastern Europe.
 Why do you think that Horizen has been such an appealing project for people in the region?

-There are multiple reasons, but the one that especially comes to mind is the fact that people in that part of the world (post-Soviet) have especially been subjected to centralized censorship and lack of privacy for many years.
+There are multiple reasons, but the one that especially comes to mind is that under the Soviet system, people in this region experienced centralized censorship and an extreme lack of privacy for many years.

 Horizen, for them, was the perfect blend of innovative technology and a privacy tool to safely harbor their assets – both information and financial assets.